General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 Guarantees and complaints

-The products to be supplied by the label will meet the customer requirements and standards that can reasonably be set at the moment of delivery and for which they are intended in the event of normal use.
-If applicable, guarantee provisions of suppliers and third parties, such as producers and importers, will apply to the products supplied by the label.
+The products to be supplied by Grey will meet the customer requirements and standards that can reasonably be set at the moment of delivery and for which they are intended in the event of normal use.
+If applicable, guarantee provisions of suppliers and third parties, such as producers and importers, will apply to the products supplied by Grey.

 If the product is used outside the Netherlands, the Buyer itself must verify whether the products are suitable for use there and whether they meet the conditions and the applicable statutory and other requirements.

 The Buyer will be required to inspect the products delivered immediately after receipt.
-Any defects established must be reported to the label in writing, stating the reasons, within two (2) months or in the case of external defects immediately.
+Any defects established must be reported to Grey in writing, stating the reasons, within two (2) months or in the case of external defects immediately.

-If it has been proven that a product is not in conformity with the agreement and the complaint was filed in a timely manner, the label may, at its option, replace the product in question or refund the invoice price plus any shipping costs paid.
+If it has been proven that a product is not in conformity with the agreement and the complaint was filed in a timely manner, Grey may, at its option, replace the product in question or refund the invoice price plus any shipping costs paid.

 All data, designs and images regarding colours, materials, dimensions and finishing will be for information purposes only.
 Divergences will not be reason for rejection, discount, dissolution of the agreement or damages if such divergences are minor.